 There are several ways to clamp open loop timing belt ends together.
 Here are some clamp ideas gathered into one post with images and some with comments.
 Most of them here are for GT2 belts, but some ideas work for others too.

 A quick overview to get ideas flowing and images for quick reference.
 It could be helpful when you don’t know yet what method to use for clamping.
 Since most of them are 3D-printable you are in luck when having access to one.

 What is the timing belt clamp?

 Belt clamps are useful for linearly moving parts in machines like 3D printers, CNC’s and engravers which are driven on belts.
-Basic idea is to take “open loop” belt and clamp its ends together.
+Basic idea is to take an “open loop” belt and clamp its ends together.
 Usually, it’s attached to moving part/gantry which trough power is transferred to the gantry.
 We can do this since in these machines belt ends never have to reach pulleys.
 Most of the examples here are for popular GT2 timing belt used in 3D printers.￼

 Simple universal clamp

 Most common and simple one also found on widely on Chinese selling sites.
 Made out of some aluminum alloy or nylon.
 It’s probably the simplest one to make yourself using simple tools.
 It doesn’t have to actually match tooth profile- matching tooth pitch is probably good enough.
 Basically, you could do this from a piece of aluminum or even plywood- with saw or file.
 I called it universal since it’s not designed to use in a specific machine like some others in this post.

 Simple belt clamp